 Owing to the size of this map image, you may encounter problems downloading and displaying it, particularly if you are using a computer that is more than about 8 years old, or hasn't recently had the browser software upgraded.

 Download the map, and then save it (right click on the map, and then select "Save picture as").
 If you have a good graphics program, then you should be able to zoom in and out when displaying the image.
 Please do not save it to a jpeg file as this will give a file several times larger than a .png or .gif file, and will result in a poorer image too.
 (If you want to know why, see my pages about dealing with image files for the web).

 If you use Paint Shop Pro to print the map, you will have to split it into pages of A4/Letter size and print them individually.
 Bill Potts has investigated printing the map and recommends using a program called Poster.
 He has kindly allowed me to reproduce his comments and instructions for the use of "Poster".

-If you still have problems downloading, then drop me a line via my Error reporting page, explaining the problem, but make sure you give system details:
+If you still have problems downloading, then drop me a line via the link at the bottom of this page, explaining the problem, but make sure you give system details: